Dileepkumarpatelpalamu/todo-list-django-restapi/readme.md

     }
 }

-Create the database and table (using psql or any client) with the schema above.
+Create the database and table (using psql) with the schema above.
 Run the server:Bashpython manage.py runserver
 Access:
 Web Interface: http://127.0.0.1:8000/